Predicting Scientific Impact Through Diffusion, Conformity, and Contribution Disentanglement: Introduction

-Regarding \textbf{citation diffusion}, we posit that influential papers assume an amplifying effect in shaping the process of information dissemination within the citation network \citep{page1998pagerank,wu2019dindex}.
+Regarding \textbf{citation diffusion}, we posit that influential papers assume an amplifying effect in shaping the information dissemination process within the citation network \cite{page1998pagerank,wu2019dindex}.
 This leads to increased visibility of papers connected to them.
 In other words, papers cited by highly-cited papers will receive significantly more citations than others.
-The statistics of the dataset provide empirical support.
+The statistics of the datasets provide empirical support.
 For instance, in the field of Computer Science, the former papers will receive an average of 1.5475 citations (after applying a logarithmic transformation), while the latter ones will only receive an average of 0.8580 citations.
-Towards \textbf{collective conformity}, existing studies have found that some researchers may tend to cite papers associated with well-known entities, irrespective of their actual relevance or genuine contribution \citep{thornley2015citationauthority}.
-This phenomenon is substantiated by the future disparity (2.1917 vs. 0.8009) in papers with different accumulated citations, which aligns with the concept of Matthew effect in the academic domain \citep{allison1974citationmatthew}.
+Towards \textbf{collective conformity}, existing studies have found that some researchers may tend to cite papers associated with well-known entities, irrespective of their actual relevance or genuine contribution \cite{thornley2015citationauthority}.
+This phenomenon is substantiated by the future disparity (2.1917 vs. 0.8009) in papers with different accumulated citations, which aligns with the concept of the Matthew effect in the academic domain \cite{allison1974citationmatthew}.

-Therefore, by separating out the influence of the popularity, \textit{i.e.}, citation diffusion and collective conformity, we can gain a closer approximation to the genuine contributing impacts of papers.
-In essence, we aim to disentangle the citation increment into diffusion, conformity, and contribution values (as shown in Figure \ref{fig:intro} (a)).
+Therefore, by separating out the influence of the popularity, \textit{i.e.}, citation diffusion, and collective conformity, we can better approximate the genuine contributing impacts of papers.
+In essence, we aim to disentangle the citation increment into diffusion, conformity, and contribution values (as shown in Figure \ref{fig:intro}a).